< Back to Blog Home Page

 A successful program moves beyond a handbook of rules to interactive, role-specific training that makes data governance tangible and actionable.
 This builds a culture of data responsibility from the start.

-• Role-Specific Training Sessions: Conduct workshops tailored to different roles.
+• Role-Specific Training Sessions: Conduct workshops for different roles.
 For instance, a data engineer's session would focus on data quality checks within pipelines and metadata tagging at ingestion, while a data analyst's training would cover using the data catalog to find certified datasets and understanding data privacy classifications.

 • Visual Data Lineage Walkthroughs: Use a tool or diagram to trace the journey of a critical data element, like customer_lifetime_value, from its source systems through transformation pipelines to its final destination in a BI dashboard.
 This provides a clear, practical view of data dependencies.
 Airbnb's Dataportal is a strong example of a tool built for this kind of data discoverability.